pseudocodeio/pseudocode/README.md

 draw a rgb 255 0 0 circle
 ```

-Your can use Hex codes
+You can use Hex codes

 ```
 draw a #fffffff circle